 Designers, musicians, magicians, creatives from every industry imaginable, office workers, students and pensioners congregate at Mia Mia for the coffee but also because of the massive magnetic charm and enthusiasm that Vaughan brings to the place.
 He calls himself a ‘coffee shop denizen,’ someone who sits and stays and loves being in coffee shops.
 He’s carved out a kinetic career in Tokyo’s coffee scene after spending a transformative time as a student at Ritsumeikan University in the early 2000s and learned and studied about the intricacies of coffee and music and how both can be tied together in some kind of inexplicable bond.

-Mia Mia has had such a huge impact on the community of Higashi-Nagasaki that Vaughan and Rie have decided to open their next project a few minutes walk from Mia Mia, named I am (a clever use of the anagram).
+Mia Mia has had such a huge impact on the community of Higashi-Nagasaki that Vaughan and Rie have decided to open their next project a few minutes walk from Mia Mia, named I AM (a clever use of the anagram).
 A space devoted to the promotion of Australian art that doubles as another hub for the local community.
-Vaughan, in a recent interview with TW, calls the new space a “cultural kiosk,” a space where events, art and community come together with an emphasis that everyone, from anywhere, is always welcome.
+Vaughan, in a recent interview with TW, calls I AM a “cultural kiosk,” a place where events, art and community come together with an emphasis that everyone, from anywhere, is always welcome.

 After the slow realization that they had such a monumental effect on the people of Higashi-Nagasaki the couple decided to push forward with a plan to really put the town on the Tokyo cultural map as a destination for young and old and to share the town’s possibilities with everyone.

-I am, which tentatively opens on April 1, 2021, will initially focus on Australian artists (chosen by Vaughan, Rie and curator Momoko Takahashi formerly of Vacant in Harajuku).
-The new spot, which will also act as an office space for Rie’s architectural practice and other creative offices, will include an events space, rooftop, a shop which covers merchandise and one-of-a-kind objects which are perfect for gifts and presents.
-Vaughan stresses that the purpose of both Mia Mia and I am, “is to make a real human connection and to surround myself with people who are amazing at what they do.”
+I AM, which tentatively opens on April 1, 2021, will initially focus on Australian artists (chosen by Vaughan, Rie and curator Momoko Takahashi formerly of Vacant in Harajuku).
+The new spot, which will also act as an office space for Rie’s architectural practice and other creative offices, will include an events area, rooftop, a shop which covers merchandise and one-of-a-kind objects which are perfect for gifts and presents.
+Vaughan stresses that the purpose of both Mia Mia and I AM, “is to make a real human connection and to surround myself with people who are amazing at what they do.”

 4-10-1 Nagasaki, Toshima-ku